Zion-Holdings/zion.app/README.md

 See [docs/Integrations.md](docs/Integrations.md) for information on the Zion Assistant browser extension and Slack bot.
 Payment environment variables are documented in [docs/Payments.md](docs/Payments.md).
+The Quote Wizard fetches services from the backend defined by the `VITE_API_URL` environment variable.
+Refer to `.env.example` for a sample value.

 ## Troubleshooting